FabricMC/fabric-docs/develop/data-generation/block-models.md

 ### Parent Block Model {#parent-block-model}

 Now, let's create a parent block model.
 It will determine the size, position in hand or other slots and the `x` and `y` coordinates of the texture.
-I highly recommend using [Blockbench](https://www.blockbench.net/) for this, as making it manually is a really tedious process.
+It's recommended to use an editor such as [Blockbench](https://www.blockbench.net/) for this, as making it manually is a really tedious process.
 It should look something like this:

 @[code lang=json](@/reference/latest/src/main/resources/assets/fabric-docs-reference/models/block/vertical_slab.json)